 We have a range of data we can share with your school or setting.

-The pack is specific to your school.
+The profile is specific to your school.
 It includes data about people living in:

 - your school's catchment area